membraneframework/membrane_tutorials/videoroom/4_CreatingServersCommunicationChannels.md

  What happens here?
  `join/3` is called when the client joins the channel.
 First, we are looking for a `Videoroom.Room` process saved in the global registry under the `room_id` key.
- (`Videoroom.Room` module will hold the whole business logic of the video room - we will implement this module in the next chapter.)
+ (`Videoroom.Room` module will hold the whole business logic of the video room - we will implement this module in the next chapter).
  If videoroom process is already registered, we are simply returning its PID.
 Otherwise, we are trying to create a new `Videoroom.Room` process on the fly (and we register it with `room_id` key in the global registry).
  If we are successful we return the PID of the newly created room's process.